+50 Immigration Commission, Part 23, vol. I, pp. 318-21.

-The Dominion government encouraged emigrant Canadians to move on to western Canada, with some success in the case of anglophone farmers, but far less among francophones.
-The repatriation agents in New England (usually Roman Catholic priests) blamed ignorance of western conditions and high travel costs for keeping French Canadians away from the Northwest.
-The occupational distribution of Canadian men in the U.S. also explains their limited success.
-Western Canada offered good opportunities for workers in the primary sector, but only 20 percent of the French Canadian men in the U.S. in 1880 were farmers, farm labourers, miners, or forestry workers, while about a third of Other Canadian men worked in these occupations.
-Western Canada was also a promising destination for a range of professionals and white-collar workers - again, French Canadians in the U.S. were rarely in these occupations.
+Canadian men in the United States in 1880 were farmers, farm laborers, miners, or forestry workers, whereas about a third of Other Canadian men worked in these occupations.
+Western Canada was also a promising destination for a range of professionals and white-collar workers-again, French Canadians in the United States were rarely in these occupations.

-The repatriation agents, who thought of emigration as a "national plague", imagined that many New England francophones longed to take up farming in the west, because "those children raised amid the pure air of the country soon emaciate in the impure atmosphere of the manufactories."
+The repatriation agents, who thought of emigration as a "national plague," imagined that many New England francophones longed to take up farming in the west, because "those children raised amid the pure air of the country soon emaciate in the impure atmosphere of the manufactories."
 Emigrants who had learned how to be factory workers were unlikely to move west, even if they had adequate capital.
-About a third of the working age francophone men in the U.S. in 1900 had moved there before age 14 and so probably had never acquired farm skills.53
+About a third of the working age francophone men in the United States in 1900 had moved there before age 14 and so probably had never acquired farm skills.51